lerrrii/glowing-waddle/apps/dockcheck/metadata/description.md

 # Dockcheck

-**Automate Docker image update checks**
+**Automate Docker image update checks with full control and notifications**

-- Selective updates: choose which containers to update
+Dockcheck is a lightweight CLI tool—fully integrated into Runtipi—to help you stay on top of Docker image updates safely and automatically.
+Whether you need non‑interactive bulk pulls, selective updates by label or name, or detailed change notifications, Dockcheck has you covered.

+## Key Features

+- **Automatic & Interactive Modes**: Choose between fully unattended updates or a guided selection UI.
+- **Selective Updates**: Filter containers by name, label, or age (only pull if newer than N days).
+- **Parallel Checks**: Speed up registry queries with configurable concurrency (1–32 processes).
-- Notifications: email, ntfy, Gotify, Telegram, Discord, Slack, etc.
+- **Comprehensive Notifications**: Plug into email, ntfy, Gotify, Telegram, Discord, Slack, and more via customizable templates.
-- Auto-prune dangling images
+- **Post‑Update Cleanup**: Auto‑prune dangling images to reclaim space after updates.
-- Self-update the script
+- **Self‑Update**: Keep Dockcheck itself fresh by auto‑pulling the latest script before running checks.
-- Integrates with Traefik for UI exposure
+- **Traefik Integration**: Expose Dockcheck’s web dashboard using Traefik labels, with easy hostname configuration.

-Runs on-demand or via Runtipi scheduler.
-Requires access to `/var/run/docker.sock`.
+Runs on‑demand or scheduled via Runtipi; requires read access to `/var/run/docker.sock` to inspect and pull images.